5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Analyzing APL code: Search

-The extremely powerful syntax discussed above is also available whith `⎕S`:
+The extremely powerful syntax discussed above is also available with `⎕S`:

 ~~~
       '''\N*''' '⍝\N*$' 'foo'⎕S 0 1 2⍠('Greedy' 0)⊣is